Rang92/AfterFlight/PROCESS.md

 Finished prototype.
 Finished design document, but will be updated in the weekend.
 Had some problems with my laptop, that is why some files will be added in the weekend.

+### Week 2
+#### day 1
+Finished my navigation drawer layout and fragments.

+#### day 2
+Started with using parse for login and register activities.
+Have problems with registering accounts, app crashes.

+#### day 3
+Finished login and register activities to get in the main menu activity.